Boerseth/graphmaker/README.md

 ```
 $ python3 graph_maker.py hybrida.png hybrida_graph.png 100 0.5
 ```
-This has the effect of reducing the number of sample points around the curve, which means the numberical Fourier transformation will be far less computationally costly.
+This has the effect of reducing the number of sample points around the curve, which means the numerical Fourier transformation will be far less computationally costly.
 This works fine, so long as you do not get too greedy and scale the number of samples down so far that it becomes lower than the order of the Fourier series.
 But you should be running into issues with the aesthetics of the graph long before this becomes a concern.

 ### SVG - Drawing a path in InkScape
 This will perhaps lead to the most elegant graphs.
 Using svg-paths is not as restrictive as the black/white drawings detailed above, because there is nothing preventing your graph from intersecting itself in this case.
 The curve must still end up at its starting point and be one connected path, but other than that there aren't many limitations.